pfheatwole/thesis/source/introduction.rst

 flight record can only be expected to include a time series of positions.
 There is typically no information regarding the orientation, velocity, acceleration, pilot control inputs (brakes, accelerator, etc), or the weather conditions.
-Even the details of the aircraft are unknown, although some do record the wing make and model.
+Even the details of the aircraft are unknown, although some tracks do record the wing make and model.
 The question then becomes whether there is enough information in position-only time series data to recover the wind vectors that were present during a flight.